veridiana-maricato/veridiana-maricato/README.md

 # Veridiana Maricato

 #### Welcome!
-I work as a front-end developer, combining web design skills and critical thinking hability with programming logic to create new projects and solve problems.
+I work as a front-end developer, combining web design skills and critical thinking ability with programming logic to create new projects and solve problems.
 I am passionate about everything that involves logic and creativity.

 Pronouns: she/her